tiantian20007/DRLND-CollabCompet/Report.md

 ## [Prioritized Experience Replay](https://arxiv.org/abs/1511.05952)

-Deep Q-Learning samples experience transitions uniformly from a replay memory.
+Our algorithm samples experience transitions uniformly from a replay memory.
 Prioritized experienced replay is based on the idea that the agent can learn more effectively from some transitions than from others, and the more important transitions should be sampled with higher probability.

 ![alt text](https://github.com/tiantian20007/DRLND-Navigation/blob/master/res/Prioritized-Experience-Replay.png "Prioritized Experience Replay")